fruit-punchsamurai/cpp-wordle-clone/README.md

 ### Prerequisites

 Windows/Linux

-Download and install wxWidgets to the system
++Download and install wxWidgets to the system

-Setup vscode for tasks build OR
++Setup vscode for tasks build OR

-Manually compile the code
++Manually compile the code (see .vscode/tasks.json for compile flags and arguments)